The best sales to shop this weekend: Wayfair, Dyson, Athleta and more | CNN Underscored

 Whether you’re looking for activewear to sport during winter workouts or athleisure to wear during the rest of your day, you can find quality pieces from Athleta.
 And when you spend $150 at the brand, you can take 20% off your purchase with code 20OFF150.
 It’s all the motivation you need to stock up on leggings, sports bras, sweatshirts and more — including a pack of face masks.

-Not only is this bike completely silent, so as not to disturb your own work process or that of your (at-home) co-workers, but the DeskCycle Under Desk Bike also provides eight levels of intensity via an easy-to-adjust tension dial for a challenging and effective ride.
+Not only is this bike completely silent, so as not to disturb your own work process or that of your (at-home) co-workers, but the DeskCycle Under-Desk Bike also provides eight levels of intensity via an easy-to-adjust tension dial for a challenging and effective ride.
 All the while, an LCD screen will display your progress, including workout time, distance, speed and calories burned.
 This bike also features a low-profile design, so you won’t need to worry about your knees banging against the underside of your desk.

 More deals to shop

-- Lowe’s Labor Day sale has started early, so you can get a head start on shopping discounted appliances, furniture, tools and much more.
+- The Lowe’s Labor Day sale has started early, so you can get a head start on shopping discounted appliances, furniture, tools and much more.

 - We thought Jot provided an elevated coffee-drinking experience when we tried it, and now you can save 15% on your next order with code ULTRAEASY15.